BestTimesToVisit.com Logo

 nature

 Venture into the rainforest after dark with a local guide to spot elusive nocturnal lemurs like the mouse lemur and sportive lemur.
-Their large eyes gleam in your flashlight beam, and the sounds of the jungle at night are truly mesmerizing.
-This is a chance to see a side of Ranomafana that most visitors miss.
+The forest comes alive with rustling leaves and glowing eyes, offering a truly magical and intimate wildlife encounter.

 Best time: Apr-Nov